Welcome to Binghamton University!

 Once you arrive in Binghamton, you can take a taxi or the Broome County Transit (BC Transit) bus to the campus or your housing location.
 The cost of the taxi will be approximately $8 per person, depending on the distance.
 The bus will cost $2 per person.
 If you are going to the Binghamton University campus, take the "15" BC Transit bus, then get off at the "BU Union" stop.
 Check the BC Transit schedule.

-If you have not yet made housing arrangements, you may choose to stay in a hotel until you secure more permanent housing.
-View a list of hotels in the Binghamton area.
+If you have not yet made housing arrangements, you may wish to stay in a hotel until you secure permanent housing.
 Please note that some hotels in the Binghamton area also provide van service from Greater Binghamton Airport.
 If you decide to stay in those hotels, you can travel directly from the airport to the hotel.

 Transportation in Binghamton

-Binghamton University provides a bus service that is managed and operated by students.
+Binghamton University provides a student-operated bus service.
 The bus schedules and routes are listed on the Off Campus College Transport (OCCT) website.
-Also, Broome County buses operate around the Binghamton area.
+Broome County buses also operate around the Binghamton area.
 The bus schedules and routes can be accessed on the Broome County Transit (BC Transit) website.
 Both the OCCT bus (often called "the blue bus") and the BC Transit bus are free for Binghamton University students with student ID cards.

 - A-1 Courtesy Cab: 607-723-2000